evcc-io/evcc.io/content/datenschutz.en.md

 Alternatively, you can run the optimizer locally to avoid data transmission entirely.
 For more information, see our [documentation](https://docs.evcc.io/docs/features/optimizer#technical).

+### Remote Access Service (*.evcc.cloud)

+evcc offers an optional remote access feature that makes your local evcc instance reachable over a personal domain on `evcc.cloud`.
+When you enable remote access in the user interface, your local instance opens a persistent encrypted connection to our service `*.evcc.cloud`.

+The following data is processed and stored during registration:

+- The randomly assigned domain
+- A hash of the connection token
+- The association with your sponsor token
+- Timestamps of registration and of the last connection

+During operation, the service forwards HTTP requests from authorised clients through the tunnel to your local evcc instance.
+The service only relays the traffic and does not store request content.
+Authentication of access (passwords) happens exclusively on your local evcc instance; no credentials are stored on the service.

+The service is hosted on Microsoft Azure in a German data centre.
+No data is transferred to third countries.

+Remote access is only active when you explicitly enable it in the user interface.
+Usage requires an active [sponsorship](https://docs.evcc.io/docs/sponsorship).
+The legal basis for processing is Art.
+6 para.
+1 lit. a GDPR (consent through actively enabling the feature).

+When you disable remote access, the association between sponsor token and domain is retained so you can reuse the same domain when re-activating.
+You can request deletion of the registration data at any time by emailing info@evcc.io.

+For more information, see our [documentation](https://docs.evcc.io/docs/features/remote-access).

 ## 3. Algolia DocSearch (Search Function on docs.evcc.io)

 Our documentation site (docs.evcc.io) uses Algolia DocSearch for the search function.
 Algolia is a service provided by Algolia Inc., 589 Howard Street, Suite 5, San Francisco, CA 94105, USA.